intuitive eating for teens title image

 More advanced discussions related to diet culture include HAES (Health at Every Size), the Social Determinants of Health, weight stigma, and the sexist and racist roots of this modern norm.

 Examine your relationship with food.
-If you think it needs help, seek out an intuitive eating counselor to help you.
+If you think it needs help, seek out a Certified Intuitive Eating Counselor.
 How you feel about food and your body can affect what you say, think, or do around your children.
-Role modeling intuitive eating is one of the best ways to promote intuitive eating for teens.
+Role modeling intuitive eating is one of the most effective ways to promote it among teens.
 Being honest with your kids about your struggles is also important.

 In addition, teach your kids about diet culture and talk to them about social media.
 They need to know that all bodies are good bodies and that food is about more than nutrition.